 Many people want to help friends facing a difficult time.
 Keep in mind that wanting to help and offering to be there for your friend is what matters most.

-- care of any urgent errands your friend or the caregiver needs right away.
+- Take care of any urgent errands your friend or the caregiver needs right away.

-- an errand for the caregiver; it’s as helpful as an errand for your friend.
+- Run an errand for the caregiver; it’s as helpful as an errand for your friend.

-- projects in advance and start them only after talking with the caregiver.
+- Plan projects in advance and start them only after talking with the caregiver.

-- a list of tasks.
+- Get a list of tasks.
 Organize friends, neighbors, and co-workers to help complete the tasks on a regular, weekly basis.
-There are special Web sites that can help with this.
+There are special websites that can help with this.

-- your friend’s house for an hour every Saturday.
+- Clean your friend’s home for an hour every Saturday.

-- for your friend’s lawn or garden once a month.
+- Care for your friend’s lawn or garden twice a month.

-- pet-sit, or take care of your friend’s plants.
+- Baby-sit, pet-sit, or take care of your friend’s plants.

-- or pick up library books, movies, or books on CD.
+- Return or pick up library books, movies, or books on CD.

-- family or friends to and from the airport or a hotel.
+- Drive family or friends to and from the airport or hotel.

 What you can do: How to offer support

-- emotional support through your presence and your touch.
+- Provide emotional support through your presence and your touch.

-- the caregiver.
-In doing so, you will help your friend.
+- Help the caregiver.
+In doing so, you’ll help your friend.
 Many people are afraid of being a burden to their loved ones.

-- practical ideas on what you can do to help, and then follow through.
+- Offer practical ideas on what you can do to help, and then follow through.

-- your help is needed, even if family, friends, or hired help is also helping out.
+- Assume your help is needed, even if family, friends, or hired help is also helping out.